Spring Garden Revival

 Understanding Thatch Buildup in Northfield’s Heavy Clay Soils

-Northfield’s lawns are predominantly established on heavy clay soils, such as Drummer silty clay loam, as identified by the USDA Web Soil Survey.
+Northfield’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring and an alkaline pH (7.0-8.5), which slows organic matter decomposition due to limited oxygen and microbial activity.
-The region’s humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further challenge soil health.
-In these conditions, thatch—a layer of undecomposed stems and roots—accumulates quickly.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, it compounds drainage issues, restricts air movement to roots, and creates favorable conditions for fungal diseases common in Illinois.
+The region’s humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further stress turf and soil structure.
+In these anaerobic clay conditions, thatch—a layer of undecomposed stems and roots—accumulates more quickly and decomposes more slowly than in well-drained soils.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, lawns experience compounded drainage issues, restricted air movement to roots, increased fungal disease risk, and drought stress.
 Key indicators that dethatching is needed include:

 Northfield Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas